View this article as a Custom Page

 - No Suggested Edits

-- No category
+- No page voting

 Custom Pages are not affected by versioning and are shared.
 If you delete a Custom Page it will be removed from everywhere.

-The top navigation is retained and the Page Title appears in the breadcrumb navigation.
+With a dropdown subheader layout, the Page Title appears in the breadcrumb navigation.

 The Custom Page Title occupies the space of a Section in the breadcrumb navigation but it does not create a permanent Section in the drop-down menu.